petergithub/notes/tech/ubuntuNotes.md

 /bin is a place for most commonly used terminal commands, like ls, mount, rm, etc.
 /boot contains files needed to start up the system, including the Linux kernel, a RAM disk image and bootloader configuration files.
 /dev contains all device files, which are not regular files but instead refer to various hardware devices on the system, including hard drives.
-/etc contains system-global configuration files, which affect the system's behavior for all users.
+/etc contains system-global configuration files, which affect the system''s behavior for all users.
-/home home sweet home, this is the place for users' home directories.
+/home home sweet home, this is the place for users'' home directories.
 /lib contains very important dynamic libraries and kernel modules /media is intended as a mount point for external devices, such as hard drives or removable media (floppies, CDs, DVDs).
 /mnt is also a place for mount points, but dedicated specifically to "temporarily mounted" devices, such as network filesystems.
 /opt can be used to store addition software for your system, which is not handled by the package manager.
 /proc is a virtual filesystem that provides a mechanism for kernel to send information to processes.
-/root is the superuser's home directory, not in /home/ to allow for booting the system even if /home/ is not available.
+/root is the superuser''s home directory, not in /home/ to allow for booting the system even if /home/ is not available.
 /sbin contains important administrative commands that should generally only be employed by the superuser.
 /srv can contain data directories of services such as HTTP (/srv/www/) or FTP.
-/sys is a virtual filesystem that can be accessed to set or obtain information about the kernel's view of the system.
+/sys is a virtual filesystem that can be accessed to set or obtain information about the kernel''s view of the system.
 /tmp is a place for temporary files used by applications.
 /usr contains the majority of user utilities and applications, and partly replicates the root directory structure, containing for instance, among others, /usr/bin/ and /usr/lib.
 /var is dedicated variable data that potentially changes rapidly; a notable directory it contains is /var/log where system log files are kept.